weewx/weewx/docs_src/utilities/wee_import.md

 #### `raw_datetime_format`

-WeeWX records each record with a unique unix epoch timestamp, whereas many weather station applications or web sources export observational data with a human readable date-time.
-This human readable date-time is interpreted according to the format set by the `raw_datetime_format` option.
+WeeWX records each record with a unique unix epoch timestamp, whereas many weather station applications or web sources export observational data with a human-readable date-time.
+This human-readable date-time is interpreted according to the format set by the `raw_datetime_format` option.
 This option consists of <em> <a href="https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior">Python strptime() format codes</a> </em> and literal characters to represent the date-time data being imported.

 For example, if the source data uses the format 23 January 2015 15:34 then the appropriate setting for `raw_datetime_format` would be `%d %B %Y %H:%M`, 9:25:00 12/28/16 would use `%H:%M:%S %m/%d/%y`.
 If the source data provides a unix epoch timestamp as the date-time field then the unix epoch timestamp is used directly and the `raw_datetime_format` option is ignored.